ivanlafollette/Azure-Linux-VM-Templates/README.md

 To deploy a VM using these templates, follow these steps:

 1. Choose the branch for your desired Linux distribution.
-2. Open the `azuredeploy.json` file and modify parameters as needed.
+2. Open the `basic-azure-linux-deploy.json` file and modify parameters as needed.
+3. Customize parameters if needed (e.g., VM size, username, and password).
-3. Deploy the template to Azure using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/group/deployment?view=azure-cli-latest) or [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-10.15.0).
+4. Deploy the template to Azure using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/group/deployment?view=azure-cli-latest) or [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-10.15.0).

 ## Branches